 We always picture a family as a perfect haven, a safe retreat.
 We think of smiling faces who love and support each other.
 However what if the picture that you see of a family close to you or even your own is not the same?

-How does one know if they are in a family which has turned toxic for each other?
 I will start with defining a family which is healthy.
 Firstly it is not that normal healthy families do not fall into a tiff, feel jealous or even fight for that matter.
 Any normal family has its ups and downs, good as well as bad days.
 However, a healthy family has its foundations on trust, mutual affection and respect.
 Normal families have the characteristics of a dysfunctional family sometimes but they are not so all the time (Al Ubaidi,2017).
 They support each other, have their boundaries in place and know where to draw the line.

 1.There is an apparent lack of boundaries.